Applying the Liberal Arts to the World

 The College is committed to ensuring that each undergraduate has at least one opportunity to acquire practical experience that furthers his or her aspirations and educational objectives.

-The Center for Careers and Internships provides many ways for students to acquire that experience including the following:
+The Center for Careers & Internships provides many ways for students to acquire that experience including the following:

 Internships enable students to explore career options, pursue academic interests or personal passions, and acquire practical work experience before they start looking for a job.
 It also helps them make the connections they'll need to find work after graduation.
 Learn more.